sony-string/sony-string/README.md

 <p>
  ♔ I'd like to play chess sometimes.
 My chess.com <a href="https://www.chess.com/member/saengkimchi">profile</a> <br/>
  I always welcome all challenges :D <br/><br/>
- Algorithm PS is also one of my hobby now... <br/><br/>
+ Algorithm problem solving is also one of my hobby now... <br/><br/>
- 🎹 I learned piano in myself for 4 months in last year, but not now.
+ 🎹 I played problem , but not now.
 </p>

 <br/><br/><br/><br/>